exercism/r/exercises/concept/trees-and-tibbleations/.docs/instructions.md

 #>      8.8	     63	   10.2	  27.6	 357.0
 ```

+Note: For testing, the input dataset for `girth_n_weight` can be assumed to have `Diameter` and `Volume` columns.

 ## 3. Orchard copy of dataset

-The orchard keeps copy of the dataset which helps facilitate sales.
+For each potential customer, the orchard keeps a special copy of the dataset to help with the sale.
-This dataset has important columns moved to the front and sorted by that leading column.
+This dataset has important columns moved to the front and is sorted by that leading column.

 Define the function `orchard_copy(data, important_cols)` which takes a dataframe and a vector of column names.
-This should return a new dataframe with the columns in the order of the rearrangement and the rows sorted by the first column of that rearrangement.
+This should return a new dataframe with the important columns moved to the front and the rows sorted by the first column of that rearrangement.

 ```R
 orchard_copy(tree_data, c('Height', 'Volume')) |> head(3)